What to Expect on a Sunday Morning at Glen Abbey United

 And we know that some weeks, it may be none of these or it may be all of them.

-We look forward to the day when we can safely resume to partake in Holy Communion.
-One of 2 formal sacraments in the United Church of Canada (the other being Baptism), this is a time when we remember the Last Supper that Jesus Christ spent with his disciples the night before He was crucified.
+Usually on the first Sunday of each month, everyone is invited to partake in Holy Communion.
+One of 2 formal sacraments in the United Church of Canada (the other being Baptism), this is a time when we remember the Last Supper that Jesus Christ spent with his disciples the night before He died.
 We will together share a very simple meal of bread and grape juice, in memory of all that Jesus has done for us.
 At Glen Abbey United, as in the rest of the United Church of Canada, the Communion table is an open table.
 We believe it is the table of Jesus Christ, who welcomes all, and as such it is open to all, with no obstacles of minimum age or membership required.

 All are welcome at Glen Abbey United Church, no matter who you are.
 We do not discriminate, as Jesus Christ did not discriminate.
 Please check us out soon!